BlogWorkoutsPilates

 1. Wall Bridge

-Wall Bridge is a variation of the glute bridge exercise.
+Wall Bridge is a variation of the glute bridge exercise that works on your glutes, hamstrings, core, and also your hip flexors.
+This helps with your hips’ range of motion and strengthens your lower body in general.
 Instead of placing your feet on the floor, you will be placing your feet against the wall to support the body.

 How to do it:

 1. Start by lying down with your back against the floor.
-Place your feet flat against the wall, making sure that your knees are bent.
-Your butt should also be roughly a foot’s length from the wall.
+Place your feet flat against the wall, making sure that your knees are bent at 90 degrees.
+Your butt should also be roughly 18 inches from the wall.

-2. Push your hips off the floor, up towards the ceiling, and squeeze your glutes.
+2. Push your hips off the floor, up towards the ceiling, and squeeze your glutes, hamstrings, and core.

 3. Hold for a few seconds before bringing it back down to the starting position.